aws/aws-pgsql-odbc/readme.txt

   Copyright (C) 1998          Insight Distribution Systems Copyright (C) 1998 - 2021   The PostgreSQL Global Development Group

+  Modifications Copyright Amazon.com Inc. or its affiliates.
+  See GitHub history for details.

   Multibyte support was added by Sankyo Unyu Service, (C) 2001.

   The code contained in this library is based on code written by